-Editing the hippi.sm File
+Editing the .sm File

-The /usr/var/sysgen/system/hippi.sm file tells the system's software which IRIS HIPPI modules to include when it builds the IRIS HIPPI driver into the operating system.
-One line in this file can be edited to build an IRIS HIPPI driver that does not support IP networking.
+The /var/sysgen/system/hippi.sm file or /var/sysgen/system/hippi_s.sm file tells the system's software which IRIS HIPPI modules to include when it builds the IRIS HIPPI driver into the operating system.
+Use the hippi.sm file when the copper-based IRIS HIPPI board for Challenge or Onyx is installed; use the hippi_s.sm file with the fiber-based HIPPI-Serial board for Origin2000 or Onyx2.
+The default file builds IP networking and, when available, BYPASS functionality into the driver.